 Meanings of Misery

 Misery refers to a state of deep unhappiness, mental or physical suffering, or distress.
-It often describes experiences marked by overwhelming sadness, discomfort, or pain
+It often describes experiences marked by overwhelming sadness, discomfort, or pain—whether emotional or physical.
+People also use the term for prolonged hardship that leaves someone feeling hopeless, weighed down, or deeply troubled.

 Definition

 Misery is a noun that means a condition of extreme unhappiness, pain, or distress.
-It can refer to emotional states like depression or grief, as well as physical suffering caused by harsh conditions or circumstances.
+It can refer to emotional states such as grief or despair, as well as physical suffering caused by harsh conditions, illness, or difficult circumstances.

 Misery highlights the depth of the experience and often conveys a sense of hopelessness or despair.